OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 Version 1.3 also gives manifests a lighter way to explain where a service operates.
 Publishers can name the frame for their coverage, add a few transforms back to `"earth-fixed"`, and optionally list coarse `coverage.volumes[]` boxes.
 Those hints help clients decide, at a glance, whether a service overlaps the space they care about before loading heavier details.

 Discovery mirrors that upgrade with optional `CoverageVolume` hints on announces and an opt-in `CoverageQuery` message for active volume requests.
-Implementations that ignore the new fields continue to interoperate.
+In v1.4 the query now carries a caller-supplied `query_id` plus a `reply_topic` so responders can correlate answers and route them to the right pub/sub path, and a new paged `CoverageResponse` mirrors the `query_id` when returning matching `ContentAnnounce` records.
+Implementations that ignore the active-query fields continue to interoperate.

 ### **A) VPS Manifest**